hth313/OS4/doc/idioms.rst

 .. index:: packed pointers, pointers; packed

-As a ROM word is only 10 bits long.
-We are lacking a few bits to make a full 16-bit code pointer.
+As a ROM word is only 10 bits long and we lack a few bits to make a full 16-bit code pointer.
 Instead of using two words, we can get away with only using 10 bits by observing two things.